omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ## Vault events
 Vaults emit events on deposit, and on withdrawal.
+Each event is from the specific vault contract.

 ### ETH Vault